zjunlp/KnowRL/README.md

 ## 📉Training
 Our training process consists of two main stages: a Cold-Start Supervised Fine-Tuning (SFT) phase to align the model with factual thinking patterns, followed by the Knowledgeable Reinforcement Learning (RL) phase to enhance factuality.
+Also, our datasets and models have been uploaded to [huggingface](https://huggingface.co/collections/zjunlp/knowrl-68485613feca77696d252a1d).

 ### Stage 1: Cold-Start SFT
 This initial stage fine-tunes the base model on a high-quality dataset of fact-based question-answering pairs.
 This pre-aligns the model, making the subsequent RL training more stable and effective.
 We use the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) framework for this stage.